HOME > Undergraduate > Curriculum

 Curriculum

-Undergraduate program consists of two broad areas of subjects.
-The courses in Liberal Arts introduce students to broader and profound understanding of human beings and their environment.
-In addition to lectures and practicum, we provide a unique course that enables students to plan, organize and perform an onsite practicum in the areas of their interest, with the help of professionals concerned.
-These composite studies, taken mainly in the first and the second years, allow them to acquire basic knowledge and skills, including those in communication and information technology.
-The courses in Nursing Studies are then gradually introduced, with early exposures to clinical settings in the second year, so that the students are allowed to cultivate themselves in depth while developing ever growing interest and motivation in nursing.
-Each academic year starts in April.
+The undergraduate program consists of two broad areas of subjects.
+The Liberal Arts courses introduce students to a broader and more profound understanding of human beings and their environment.
+In addition to lectures and practicums, we provide a unique course of study that enables students to plan, organize, and perform an onsite practicum in the areas of their interest, with the help of trained professionals.
+These composite studies, mainly in the first and the second years, allow students to acquire basic knowledge and skills, including for in communication and information technology.
+The Nursing Studies courses are then gradually introduced, with early exposure to clinical settings in the second year, so that the students are allowed to cultivate themselves in depth while developing an ever-growing interest and motivation in nursing.
+Our academic year starts in April.

 Liberal Arts

-Our aim is to help our students acquire an understanding of man as a beneficiary of nursing, as well as society and environment in which they live.
-Accordingly, we provide courses which cover a wide range of liberal arts distributed in the following five areas: human science, social science, environment science, information technology, and international studies.
-They include, among others, philosophy, psychology, bioethics, health physical science, social welfare, health economics, computer literacy, and foreign languages especially English.
-Through studies of liberal arts students are aided in obtaining basic knowledge and skills so that they may be able to respond to advances in the fields of information technology and international activities.
-At the same time, they can enrich their own sense of humanity.
-These courses can be opted mainly in the first and the second years in the undergraduate program.
+Our aim is to help our students acquire an understanding of people as the beneficiaries of nursing, as well as an understanding of the society and environment in which they live.
+Accordingly, we provide courses which cover a wide range of liberal arts, across five fields: human science, social science, environment science, information technology, and international studies.
+These include philosophy, psychology, bioethics, health physical science, social welfare, health economics, computer literacy, and foreign languages, especially English.
+Through their studies of liberal arts, students are aided in obtaining the basic knowledge and skills that enable them to respond to advances in the fields of information technology and international activities.
+At the same time, students enrich their own sense of humanity.
+These courses can be selected mainly in the first and the second years of the undergraduate program.

 Nursing Studies

-To understand life from scientific point of view is a requisite for subsequent nursing studies.
-Students learn the following aspects: the human body in its perfect organization of structure and function (human anatomy and physiology in health); the mechanism explaining how a life lives its healthy life (biology, biochemistry and nutrition); the mechanism explaining how health is lost (pathology and microbiology); the mechanism explaining how human beings get diseases and disorders, their pathophysiology, signs and symptoms, diagnosis and treatment (internal medicine, surgery and pharmacology); how human beings reproduce and babies grow and develop, and what happens if these processes are out of order (obstetrics/gynecology and pediatrics); what are mental health and its derangements (psychiatry); how human beings prevent diseases and promote health (public health and preventive medicine).
-Through these courses students are prepared to acquire correct and mindful understandings of human beings in health and illness, as well as acquire scientific basis for nursing procedures or skill set necessary to perform as professional nurse clinicians.
+Understanding life from a scientific point of view is a requisite for subsequent nursing studies.
+Students learn about the human body and its organization of structures and functions (human anatomy and physiology in health); the mechanisms by which organisms live healthy lives (biology, biochemistry, and nutrition); the mechanisms by which health is lost (pathology and microbiology); the mechanisms by which human beings get diseases and disorders, their pathophysiology, signs and symptoms, and diagnosis and treatment (internal medicine, surgery, and pharmacology); how human beings reproduce and babies grow and develop, and what happens if these processes do not go properly (obstetrics/gynecology and pediatrics); mental health and its derangements (psychiatry); and human beings prevent diseases and promote health (public health and preventive medicine).
+Through these courses, students are prepared to acquire correct and mindful understandings of human beings in health and illness, and acquire a scientific basis for nursing procedures, or the skill set necessary to perform as professional nurse clinicians.

 Nursing Fundamentals

-Nursing Fundamentals will introduce basic concepts and skills of nursing, such as physical assessment, fundamentals of caring patients with signs and symptoms and nursing theories.
-Lectures and practical training in these courses allow our students to acquire fundamental basis of nursing, which is a core of not only the subsequent studies in specialized areas of nursing, but is the base of all nursing science.
+Nursing Fundamentals introduces basic concepts and skills of nursing, such as physical assessments, fundamentals of caring for patients with signs and symptoms, and nursing theory.
+Lectures and practical training in these courses allow students to learn the fundamental basis of nursing, which is not only the core of the subsequent studies in specialized areas of nursing, but is in fact the basis of all nursing science.
 Students are required to take these courses in the first and second years of their study.

 Individualized Areas of Nursing

-These areas are covered in the following studies: characteristics of each stage in the human life cycle, nursing response to specific nursing issues (e.g., women’s health including maternity, parental, pediatric, adult, and gerontological nursing), nursing patients while dealing with their mental health issues and problems (psychiatric and mental health nursing), nursing involving home-bound patients, their families, and the community (home care and community health nursing).
-The courses, consisting of lectures and practicums, are taken in the second through third years.
+These courses cover areas such as the characteristics of each stage in the human life cycle, nursing responses to specific nursing issues (e.g., women’s health including maternity, parental, pediatric, adult, and gerontological nursing), nursing patients while dealing with their mental health issues and problems (psychiatric and mental health nursing), and nursing involving home-bound patients, their families, and the community (home care and community health nursing).
+The courses consist of lectures and practicums, and are taken in the second and third years.

 Advanced Studies in Nursing

-These courses integrate what has been learned in the nursing curriculum, helping the students achieve the ability to utilize and develop their nursing skills.
-Through these courses they are also encouraged to find, pursue and analyze issues of their own interest with regard to contemporary problems of significance in health and illness.
-With the aid of supervising faculty members, they are allowed to develop their potential to become a future nurse researcher while they work on their graduate thesis.
+These courses integrate what students have learned in the nursing curriculum, helping them master the ability to utilize and develop their nursing skills.
+Through these courses, students are also encouraged to find, pursue, and analyze issues of their own interest with regard to significant contemporary problems in health and illness.
+With the aid of supervising faculty members, student develop their potential to become future nurse researchers while they work on their graduate theses.
 These courses are taken in the fourth year.

 Global Nursing

 The university offers an opportunity for its students to gain a global view of nursing through a two-week seminar at a first-rate American university.
-The program includes: visiting medical institutions, hands-on nursing experiences, lectures given by faculty members and a chance to meet and exchange opinions with local nursing students at various levels.
-Students will learn about nursing as it is conducted in the United States.
-Home-stay experiences will give them a chance to learn about real-life American households and authentic culture.
-Students who take the seminar will receive credit from the university.
+The program includes medical institution visits, hands-on nursing experiences, lectures given by faculty members, and the chance to meet and exchange opinions with local nursing students at various levels.
+Students learn about nursing as it is conducted in the United States.
+Homestay experiences offer a chance to learn about real-life American households and authentic culture.
+Students who take this seminar receive credit from the university.